 The state requires us to submit inpatient claims, by quarter year, gathered from a form called an UB92, in a standard government format called HCFA 837 EDI electronic claim format.
-Then the state specifications require additional data elements to be included over and above that.
-Adding those additional data places programming burdens on the hospital since it is 'over and above' the actual hospital billing process.
-Errors can occur due to this additional programming, but the public should not conclude that billing data sent to our payers is inaccurate.
-These errors have been corrected to the best of our knowledge.
+Then the state specifications require

 If a medical record is unavailable for coding the encounter is not billed and is not included in the data submission.
 This represents a rare event that is less than 1% of the encounter volume.